89luca89/distrobox/docs/README.md

 ## Alternative methods

-Here is a list of alternative ways to install distrobox
+Here is a list of alternative ways to install `distrobox`.

 ### Curl or Wget